From real-time calibrations to smart HV tuning for FAIR: Introduction

 Breaks between the annual HADES beam times often involve detector improvements that significantly alter both the operational settings, used as network input, and the calibration values used as target.
 The method was based on data taken in February 2022, and is now tested with more recent data taken in April 2025.
 Between these periods, the MDC front-end electronics was substantially upgraded.
-To accommodate these changes, we implemented a trainable exponential normalization of both input and output values inside the model, preceded by rescaling the inputs to a fixed range (e.g.\ 1–10).
-This procedure allows the network to handle parameters with widely different means and standard deviations in a consistent way.
+To allow the network to accommodate such changes, we implemented a trainable normalization of both input and output values inside the model of the form $x_i=(x_i-\mu_i)/exp(\sigma_i)$, preceded by rescaling the inputs to a fixed range (e.g.\ 1–10).
+This procedure allows the network to handle parameters with widely different mean values and standard deviations in a consistent way while keeping all trainable parameters on the same order of magnitude.

 Another important upgrade concerns input and target values.
-In addition to the previously used parameters, the input now includes gas concentrations (H$_2$O, N$_2$) and detector count rates.
-While these parameters are not strictly necessary for a proof-of-principle, they improve stability by introducing higher-order dependencies.
+In addition to the previously used parameters, the input now includes additional gas concentrations (H$_2$O, N$_2$) and detector count rates.
+While the main sources of the gain variations in the February 2022 dataset are pressures, CO$_2$ concentration, and high voltage, the new parameters are not strictly necessary for a proof-of-principle.
+However, they still improve the performance of the predictions by facilitating second-order dependencies.
 Regarding the target values, time-over-threshold distributions are now fitted in a more stable algorithm with a Landau–Gaussian convolution (Langaus), which provides a more accurate description of ionization-loss distributions than a pure Landau fit.

 Finally, for testing smart HV tuning, an additional issue had to be addressed.
 The February 2022 beam time was conducted at nearly constant HV, which is a crucial input variable for predictions and correlations.
 As a result, the network trained on these data became insensitive to HV variations.
 In the view of this, we introduced an additional dense layer in the middle of the network that directly combines the HV input with intermediate features, thereby preserving gradients and retaining sensitivity to HV adjustments.
 The details of incorporating cross-dataset dependencies are discussed in the next section.